Giving a Choice – Addiction Treatment or Jail

 Katherine avoided jail by entering a faith-based diversion program.
 Her therapist helped her uncover the roots of her addiction and identify the emotional triggers that drove her to drink.
 She has been sober for seven years without relapse, and that is a rare thing.
 She works as a paralegal in the office of the defense attorney who fought to get her into treatment.

 Katherine is the first to say that court-ordered treatment was the best thing that’s ever happened to her.
-Call St. Gregory Retreat Centers today for your own second chance at life.
+Call St. Gregory Recovery Center today for your own second chance at life.